 COMMITTEE OF JUDGES

-The judges of this year's competition will be Professors Theresa Gross-Diaz, Zouhair Ghazzal, and Elizabeth Shermer.
+The judges of this year's competition will be Professors David Dennis, John Donoghue, Leslie Dossie, and Zouhair Ghazzal.

-For further information, please contact any member of the faculty of the Department of History or the department’s Graduate Program Secretary.
+For further information, please contact any member of the faculty of the Department of History or the department’s Graduate Program Assistant.